Hourly Pay Rate

 There are no other benefits the student is entitled to as a student employee.
 Therefore, overtime is not an option.
 Students should only be paid for time worked under the standard hour limit.

-Student employees who work a shift of four or five consecutive hours are permitted one, 15-minute paid rest period during that shift.
+Student employees who work a shift of at least 4 consecutive hours are permitted one, 15-minute paid rest period during that shift.
 Rest periods are not to be taken at the start or end of a shift and rest periods are not cumulative.

-Student employees who work a shift of six or seven consecutive hours are permitted one, 30-minute unpaid meal period and one, 15-minute paid rest period during that shift.
+Student employees who work a shift of at least 6 consecutive hours are permitted one 30-minute unpaid meal period and one 15-minute paid rest period during that shift.

-Student employees who are working a full shift of eight consecutive hours (never to exceed this) are permitted no less than two, 15-minute paid rest periods and one, 30-minute unpaid meal period during that shift.
+Student employees who are working a full shift of 8 consecutive hours (never to exceed this) are permitted no less than two 15-minute paid rest periods and one 30-minute unpaid meal period during that shift.

 Student employees will notify their supervisor in advance of any circumstance that will keep them from regularly-scheduled work hours.
 The College and its supervisors realize the importance of academic study and classroom commitments and are usually quite flexible with scheduling work hours.
 Time required for these important classroom duties should be taken into consideration when a student and supervisor are developing a work schedule.
 Students are expected to be present during scheduled work hours.
 In case of illness, the student should be provided with a contact method for notifying the supervisor as soon as possible.
 Excessive tardiness or absences are grounds for termination.

 The supervisor will submit timesheets for student employees on a monthly basis per the student payroll schedule.
 This schedule is made available to students and supervisors and it will also be posted in the Controller’s office and the Financial Aid Administration office.
 The schedule lists the deadline for timesheets to be handed in and it lists the date payroll checks will be available.
 Deadlines are strictly adhered to.